Walworth, County Durham: Walworth Castle

 An annex built onto the side (known as "The West Wing") forms the long side of the L-shaped building.
 The West Wing itself stands on the ground which was originally the stables of the castle.
 The only sections of the castle that remain from the original 1100s construction are the western tower and the dungeon.
 Both areas have been heavily altered from their original form, as the tower now contains a library and two bedrooms, while the dungeon was converted into a wine cellar sometime in The Victorian Period.
 The dungeon was originally a much larger room, with the floor being approximately six feet lower, and the length of the room being double what it is now, extending underneath the "Library Tower" to the west side.
 The Library Tower, the bedrooms above, and the dungeon below (said to have been connected to the bedrooms by a now-blocked secret staircase) are all believed to be haunted as a result of their age, as well as several rumoured events from the castle's past.
 One such story involves an illicit affair between one of the castle's lords and a handmaid, which ended in a murder when the handmaid fell pregnant.
 Some stories conflate the sealing off of the aforementioned staircase to the dungeon with this rumour, claiming the maid was bricked into the now-hidden space.
-Of course, these stories cannot be verifed.
+Of course, these stories cannot be verified.

 It is believed that the space occupied by the current afternoon tea room, and The Library Tower attached to it, were once a Medieval-era solar room.
 In the opposite tower, to the south, is the famous "King James I Suite" on the first floor.
 This is so named because it was supposedly the room where Scotland's King James IV stayed in during his 1603 stop at the castle during the journey to London, where he was crowned King James I of England.
 This room is richly decorated and retains some of the 17th-century style and features, such as a door that can hide the bedroom entrance away from the rest of the suite.
 Other large bedrooms and suites exist on the upper floors, but these are mostly used as administrative spaces.
 The castle walls still stand as a fringe to the property, though these were largely decorative, and the original gatehouse is present at the entrance.
 This building was used as lodging for employees, though recently it was the housing for the previous owners of the castle, and around the 2010s it became a holiday lodge under the AirBnB brand.
 Another AirBnB cottage is situated in the north-west corner of the grounds.